Silent Era Information*Progressive Silent Film List*Lost Films*People*Theaters

 Died 23 January 1970 in Cabazon, California, USA.

-Married artist Charles Austin Ayers; two children; separated 1932; until Charles’ death.
+Married artist Charles Haines Austin Ayers; separated 1932; until Charles’ death, 1934; two children.

 Nell Shipman, writer, director, actor, ecologist and animal-rights activist, played a vital role in both American and Canadian film history.
 A filmmaker who was ahead of her time, Shipman was an unconventionally pretty, independent heroine, who usually ended up rescuing her male partner in a series of wild-animal/outdoor melodramas.
 A cinema pioneer, she followed in the feminist filmmaking tradition of Alice Guy Blaché, Grace Cunard and Lois Weber.